LumoSQL/lumosql/doc/rbac-design.md

 ## LumoSQL is a Hybrid Access Control System

 All SQL database security models implement [Discretionary Access Control](https://en.wikipedia.org/wiki/Discretionary_access_control).
-The traditional embedded use case for SQLite is already well-suited to implementing [Mandatory Access Control](https://en.wikipedia.org/wiki/Mandatory_access_control).
+The traditional embedded use case for SQLite is already well-suited to implementing [Mandatory Access Control](https://en.wikipedia.org/wiki/Mandatory_access_control) on end users, because the application has ultimate control.
+LumoSQL will not implement Mandatory Access Control.

 Within Discretionary Access Control there are different models and tradeoffs.
 LumoSQL implements features from some of the most common approaches.